 In November 2016, the Company issued \$150.0 million in aggregate principal of the December 2021 Notes, which provide in certain situations for the conversion of the outstanding principal amount of the December 2021 Notes into shares of the Company's common stock at a predefined conversion rate.
-See Note 12, "Convertible Notes", for additional information.
+For additional information on the conversion rates on the Company's convertible debt, see Note 12.
 In conjunction with the issuance of the December 2021 Notes, the Company entered into a capped call transaction with a hedge counterparty.
 The capped call transaction is expected generally to reduce the potential dilution, and/or offset, to an extent, the cash payments the Company may choose to make in excess of the principal amount, upon conversion of the December 2021 Notes.
 The Company has excluded the capped call transaction from the diluted EPS computation as such securities would have an antidilutive effect and those securities should be considered separately rather than in the aggregate in determining whether their effect on diluted EPS would be dilutive or antidilutive.
 For additional information regarding the capped call transaction related to the Company's December 2021 Notes, see Note 12.

-Anti-Dilutive Effect of Restricted Stock Awards
+Anti-Dilutive Effect of Restricted Stock Awards and Stock Options